 The suffix scheme for calling Tcl_GetRange failed in the original release, because Tcl_NewUnicodeObj did not implement its documented second mode.
 This bug 218974 was fixed for release Tcl 8.2.3 .

-Checkin 174db4e4cd added an optimization case when objPtr is a bytearray.
+Checkin 174db4e4cd added an optimization case to Tcl_GetRange when objPtr is a bytearray.
 This change first appeared in release Tcl 8.6.0.
-The optimized branch did not duplicate the prior results when (last - first + 1) is negative.
-This increased the circumstances where the suffix scheme fails, and introduced other EIAS violations.
+The optimized branch did not duplicate the prior results when (last - first + 1) is negative (because Tcl_NewByteArrayObj does not support a compatible special mode for a negative length value).
+This increased the circumstances where the suffix scheme fails, and where the results of Tcl_GetRange violate the EIAS principle.

 This document has been placed in the public domain.